0utt4n4m3s/0utt4n4m3s/README.md

 dont ever vent to me im not good at helping someone with their problems or telling them its gonna be okay bc they always just say ''no its not''
 (like i can try if your a close friend but like ehhhh)

-ALSO DONT COPY ANY OF MY PONIES PLEASE !!
+ALSO DONT COPY ANY OF MY PONIES PLEASE !! ～(　TロT)σ

 fandoms im in !! :